About Kinako

 Client portal

-Branded space where clients track everything
+Branded space where clients track everything in one place

 Revenue dashboard